UKCloud/documentation/articles/openstack/ostack-faq.md

 ### How do I access my solutions via the internet?

 You can access your instances using:
 - The remote console via the OpenStack dashboard
 - Remote access protocols (such as RDP/SSH) over a VPN or secure network

 ### How do I access my solutions via government networks (PSN-A, N3/HSCN)?

-Although UKCloud allows you to make your customer facing applications accessible via government network connections, the management of your OpenStack environment can only be achieved directly via an internet connection.
+Although UKCloud allows you to make your customer-facing applications accessible via government network connections, the management of your Assured OFFICIAL OpenStack environment can only be achieved directly via an internet connection.

 OpenStack environments in our Elevated OFFICIAL security domain can be managed via the PSN-P network.